 Update the School Nurse.
 You may want to disclose medication status and changes.

 Educate the New Staff.
-Initiate friendly contact with the child’s new teacher, aide and therapists to describe how to best handle your child.
+Initiate friendly contact with your child’s new teacher, aide and therapists to describe how to best handle your child.

-Monitor Progress.
+Monitor.
 Watch the progress of your child on a regular, periodic basis and report your concerns early to the teacher and your Child Study Team Case Manager.
-Don’t assume your child is progressing during the year.
+Don’t assume your child IS progressing during the year.
 And, don’t wait until the annual IEP meeting to find out.

 Check up by Private Specialists.
 To whatever extent you can afford it, have your child periodically examined/treated by your own team of therapists and specialists.
 If you are concerned about the upcoming school year, it may be helpful to get a “baseline” picture of your child at the start of the year.
 Judges generally give much greater weight to an expert who has treated your child over time than a specialist who is brought in to give a report for the purpose of litigation.

 Catch up on new legal developments in special education.
-Here are some noteworthy developments since the beginning of January 2009, and some older useful cases:
+It’s been a good summer for us.
+Here are some recent noteworthy developments and some older useful cases:

-(a) Forest Grove School District v.
-T. A. On June 22, 2009, the U.S. Supreme Court ruled that the Individuals with Disabilities Act (“IDEA”) authorized reimbursement to parents for the cost of private special education school when a school district fails to provide a free appropriate public education (“FAPE”) and the private school placement is appropriate, regardless of whether the child previously received special education or related services through the public school.
+(g) Forest Grove School District v.
+T. A. (U.S. 2009) The U.S. Supreme Court ruled that the Individuals with Disabilities Act (“IDEA”) authorized reimbursement to parents for the cost of private special education school when a school district fails to provide a free appropriate public education (“FAPE”) and the private school placement is appropriate, regardless of whether the child previously received special education services through the public school.
 In this case, the District had evaluated the child but found him not eligible for special education services, and the parents unilaterally placed the child in a private school.
 Most notably, the Court noted that the IDEA review process is “inadequate to ensure that a school’s failure to provide a FAPE is remedied with the speed necessary to avoid a detriment to the child’s education” and also that IDEA may be interpreted “permissively” to allow reimbursement awards.

-The above is provided for general informational purposes only and should not be construed as or acted upon as legal advice.
+The content herein is provided for general informational purposes only and should not be construed as or acted upon legal advice.